brillout/wildcard-api/docs/readme.template.md

 That's all Wildcard does:
 it makes functions,
-that are defined on the server,
+that are defined on your Node.js server,
 "callable" in the browser.
 Nothing more, nothing less.